Shynixn/ShyGUI/docs/wiki/docs/gettingstarted.md

-# Getting Started
+# How to create a new GUI

 ### Confirming that the plugin works

 1. Take a look at the provided sample GUIs in the ``/plugins/ShyGUI/gui`` directory.
 2. Join your server and execute ``/shygui open simple_sample_menu`` to open the example gui.
 A GUI should open.
 3. After confirming that the plugin works as expected, you can start by playing around with the available options.